Updated: 10 Aug 2017

 You need to be absolutely clear about your reasons before you talk

-to your spouse or partner about breaking up.
+to your spouse or partner about why you want to leave the relationship.

 We’ll talk later about how and when you might start the